Slevinski/slevinski.github.io/series/infrastructure-and-program/entries/country-ambassadors/essay.md

 **Country-level outreach, translation, and local relationship-building**

-Country ambassadors give Sutton SignWriting a practical way to build international relationships without pretending that one central team can understand every local context.
+Country ambassadors give Sutton SignWriting a practical way to build international relationships while recognizing that one central team cannot understand every local context.

 Its core claim is simple:

 > international coordination depends on trusted local relationship capacity

 This entry defines a volunteer-first country ambassador, or local liaison, model for outreach, translation, documentation, and early partner development.

+Status note: this role model describes possible local coordination capacity.
+It does not announce formal appointments, employment, institutional representation, or authority to speak for a country or community.

 ## Why The Role Is Needed